WANdisco/wandisco-documentation/docs/quickstarts/installation/cdh_sandbox-adlsg2.md

 ---
-id: cdh_sandbox-adlsg2_ld
+id: cdh_sandbox-adlsg2
-title: Cloudera (CDH) Sandbox to ADLS Gen2 with LiveData
+title: Cloudera (CDH) Sandbox to ADLS Gen2
-sidebar_label: CDH Sandbox to ADLS Gen2 with LiveData
+sidebar_label: CDH Sandbox to ADLS Gen2
 ---

 Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Cloudera (CDH) Sandbox to an ADLS Gen2 container.